joe83/vq-marketplace-platform/README.md

 Orders can only be created for requests by users of type "Demand".
 There can be only one order per request.

-### Order settlements and transferring reservered funds to Suppliers
+### Order settlements and transferring reserved funds to Suppliers

 ## Contribute
 We follow the following branching model: